 Access to funding can still be a problem.
 The banks are reluctant to lend to start ups, a tough economic climate makes it hard to borrow from friends and family, and funding it on your credit card comes with big risks.

-If you do need some cash, government-backed Start-up loans are for people who’ve been turned down by banks.
+If you do need some cash, government-backed Start-up loans are a good place to start.
 But funding isn’t always necessary.
 The good news is that providing you follow a few basic rules, starting a business with almost no money is entirely possible.
 Here’s how to do it:

 1. Use the resources at your fingertips